-In order to use a media pipeline first, enable it.
+In order to use a media pipeline, first enable it.

-Then, if a spider returns a dict with the URLs key (file_urls or image_urls, for the Files or Images Pipeline respectively), the pipeline will put the results under respective key (files or images).
+Then, if a spider returns an item object with the URLs field (file\urls or image\urls, for the Files or Images Pipeline respectively), the pipeline will put the results under the respective field (files or images).